aws/aws-iot-device-sdk-js-v2/documents/FAQ.md

 If the DLL load failure issue happened on windows with Vercel/pkg, please try the latest version.
 The issue should be fixed in v1.19.1.
 The library `aws-iot-device-sdk-v2` depends on the native modules `aws-crt`.
 When vercel/pkg package the node project, it would renamed node.exe into the generated single executable.
 In such case, the symbols needed by native modules `aws-crt` are exported by the renamed executable instead of node.exe.
 In order to load native modules on Windows, the library need to install a delay-load hook to redirect the reference to use the loading executable.
 A windows delay load is required here.

+### Where can I find MQTT 311 Samples?
+The MQTT 311 Samples can be found in the v1.27.2 samples folder [here](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/v1.23.0/samples)

 ### I still have more questions about this sdk?